 We studied the associations of interest separately for each POP and, despite the moderate collinearity among the POPs, in a multipollutant model adjusted for all three POP exposures.
 Models were also stratified by infant sex, maternal prepregnancy BMI status and exclusive breastfeeding duration in order to evaluate the homogeneity of effects between these subgroups of a priori interest.
 The statistical significance of interaction terms involving the exposures and these stratification variables was assessed by likelihood ratio tests.
 Sensitivity analyses included evaluating the impact of birth weight as a covariate in the multivariate models and further, the exclusion of small for gestational age for weight infants and/or of infants with low birth weight (i.e. <2500 grams) because they are prone to postnatal catch-up growth (29).
+Further, we repeated all analyses expressing POP concentrations in ng/mLinstead of the lipid-adjusted (in ng/g lipid) POP concentrations with and without further including maternal serum lipid concentrations as a separate covariate in the models.

 All analyses were performed using the statistical package STATA 10.1 (Stata Corporation, College Station, Texas).